BarryCarlyon/twitch_misc/authentication/electron/README.md

 ## Running the example

-This electron application uses a "dual package.json" layout.
-So you will need to npm install twice, once in the main folder and once in the `app` folder
+This electron application uses a "single package.json" layout.

 In a console/terminal, run these commands:

-- `cd app`
-- `npm install`
-- `cd ..`
 - `npm install`
 - `npm start`